vilyLei/voxweb3d/README.md

 about:

-    1. Find some demos in src/main.ts file.
+    1. You can find some demos in the src/main.ts file.